jwentong/jwentong.github.io/mab.md

 ### Introduction to Multi-armed Bandits (MABs)

 {: .text-justify}
 *Multi-Armed Bandit (MAB)* is a fundamental framework for sequential decision-making problems.
 In this setting, a decision-maker (or player) faces a set of arms, each with an unknown reward distribution.
-At each time step, the player must choose an arm to pull, receiving a reward drawn from that arm's distribution.
+At each time step, the player must choose an arm to pull, receiving a reward drawn from the environment (or arm's distribution).
 The goal is to maximize the cumulative reward over time.
 MABs are a versatile tool with applications in various fields, including:
 - Recommender Systems: Optimizing content recommendations based on user preferences.
 - Clinical Trials: Determining the most effective treatment for a disease.
 - Online Advertising: Optimizing ad placements to maximize click-through rates.